joelklabo/nostr-codex-runner/README.md

 buddy run path/to/config.yaml              # argv beats env/cwd
 ```

+Expected output: a short startup banner then streaming logs; stop with Ctrl+C.

 ## What it does
 - **Transport**: nostr DMs (default) or mock; more transports are pluggable.
 - **Agent**: codexcli, copilotcli, HTTP (Claude/OpenAI style), echo, local endpoints.